Constraints on warm power-law inflation in light of Planck results: Consistency Of Power-Law Potential In Weak dissipative Regime

-Generally, the inflation period terminate when $\epsilon=1$, where using from Eq.(\ref{srw1}) achieve $\phi_{\textup{end}}=\frac{{k{M_p}}}{{\sqrt 2 }}$.
-Beside, from the Eq.(\ref{Nefold}) the value of scalar field at the time the perturbations exit of horizon is given as the following
+Generally, the inflation period terminates when $\epsilon=1$, where using Eq.(\ref{srw1}), one achieves $\phi_{\textup{end}}=\frac{{k{M_p}}}{{\sqrt 2 }}$.
+Besides, from Eq.(\ref{Nefold}) the value of scalar field at the time of the exit of the horizon is given by the following equation